Secbez Docs

 Who can see my scan results?

-Scan results are visible only to authenticated users who have access to the repository through your GitHub organization.
+Scan results are visible only to authenticated users who have access to the repository through the configured GitHub organization.
+Enterprise deployments add role-based access on top of that.

 On this page